 How to get there

 From NZ you fly to Koh Samui via either Singapore or Bangkok.
+A lot of people travel von Surat Thani nach Koh Samui and that works equally well.
 We wanted stopovers in both Bangkok and Singapore, so that worked well for us.
 We flew a mix of Air New Zealand, Singapore Airlines and Silk Air (a Thai carrier).
 As always Air New Zealand was the standout airline, they have a firm place in my heart for their amazing, welcoming and attentive and personalised service.
 I want to work for them some day!

 We flew out of Auckland at 11.50pm bound for Singapore and this flight worked brilliantly as our little man crashed (no pun intended) not long after takeoff and woke full of beans after a seven hour sleep just in time for breakfast.
 We had a four hour stopover at Singapore’s Changi airport which was awesome.
 We had breakfast, browsed the Orchid garden and, of course, hit duty free, hard.
 It would be rude not to buy shoes at Singapore’s leading shoe retailer, Charles & Keith when the prices are tax free – right?
 Three pairs of shoes later the duty free beauty counters had me bouncing around like a kid in a candy store.
 I finally got the infamous Shu Umeura eyelash curlers I’ve been coverting for years, along with some perfume, Clinique, Kiehl’s and Clarins skincare goodies (I didn’t buy any makeup though!
 Shock!).
 We left Singapore for a three day stopover Bangkok (click here for that blog post) before flying on to our main holiday destination: Koh Samui where we spent ten blissful ten days I’ll fondly remember forever.